jeremyBanks/database/README.md

 [contributors]: https://github.com/jeremyBanks/database/graphs/contributors
 [MIT License]: http://opensource.org/licenses/MIT

+Includes some type definitions copied from code that is Copyright Facebook Inc and Sebastian McKenzie, and some copied from code that is Copyright Shopify.
+These are under the MIT License and annotated with links to the original sources.

 Some parts of this package are inspired by Go packages that are copyright The Go Authors and released under [Go's BSD-style License].